gmcdonald-sfg/presentation-mpas-fishing-redistribution/README.md

 # presentation-mpas-fishing-redistribution
-Presentation for emLab Tuesday Team Time on July 23, 2024

-The presentation will go over findings from this paper:
+The presentation will go this paper:

 **Paper Title**: Global expansion of marine protected areas and the redistribution of fishing effort